skylarstein/kitten-scraper/README.md

 ![Python | 3.6.x](https://img.shields.io/badge/Python-3.6.x-brightgreen.svg)
 ![Kitten Machine | Active](https://img.shields.io/badge/Kitten%20Machine-Active-brightgreen.svg)

 Kitten-scraper will import the daily Feline Foster report, automatically retrieve additional information for each animal and foster parent, and match foster parents to their existing Feline Foster Mentors.
+Bonus feature: Dog Mode mode is supported as discussed below.

+Obligatory disclaimer: this project has grown iteratively over time.
+It's really time for some refactoring, code re-use, optimizations, and Python modernization.
+That day is not today.
+I have baby kittens to feed.

 ```text
                                                                      _                ___       _.--.